fas7blas7/JS-Unit_tests/README.md

     calculateCosts: ✅ Ensures valid pricing for exhibition and insurance costs based on sponsorship and error handling for invalid input types or negative costs.
     organizeExhibits: ✅ Verifies that exhibits are organized correctly based on artwork and display space counts and returns appropriate messages for each scenario.

+6. 6_FoodDeliveryTests.js 🍲

+Tests the foodDelivery object functions: getCategory, addMenuItem, and calculateOrderCost:

+    getCategory: ✅ Verifies category retrieval and throws errors for invalid categories.
+    addMenuItem: ✅ Tests adding menu items with valid inputs and handles errors for invalid data types or constraints.
+    calculateOrderCost: ✅ Calculates order costs with and without discounts, including validation for shipping, addons, and discount inputs.

+7. 7_WorkforceManagementTests.js 🧑‍💼

+Tests the workforceManagement object functions: recruitStaff, computeWages, and dismissEmployee:

+    recruitStaff: ✅ Checks for successful recruitment based on experience and role requirements and handles invalid roles.
+    computeWages: ✅ Calculates wages, including bonuses for overtime, and validates input for hours worked.
+    dismissEmployee: ✅ Manages employee dismissal by index with error handling for invalid inputs.

 ⚙️ Test Execution

 To run the tests in this repository: